 OMB Question: In the 2007 emergency clearance, Gallup anticipated a 30-35 percent response rate with a 4-6 week data collection period and a 5x5 call design.
 At OMB's urging, it agreed to perform additional efforts (a 7x7 call design and an additional 2 weeks of data collection) to increase anticipated response rates.
 The summary report indicates that a 35 percent response rate was obtained and a 7x7 call design was used.
 Was the collection period extended to 8 weeks?

 State Response: Yes.
-We agreed with OMB’s suggestions and extended the collection period (August 3 through October 3, 2007), and adjusted the call design.
+We agreed with OMB’s suggestions and adjusted the call design to 7x7, which required extending the collection period to eight weeks August 3 through October 3, 2007

 OMB Question: What was the response rate increase from the additional 2 weeks of data collection?

-State Response: Due to the extended timeframe and the additional call design, Gallup notes the ultimate response rate was enhanced to 35 percent.
+State Response: Without the additional 7x7 call design and extended timeframe, Gallup estimates that the response rate would have fallen below 30%, the low end of the initial response estimate.
+Gallup estimates that the extended timeframe and the additional call design increased the ultimate response rate to 35 percent.
+It is difficult to determine the effect of the additional time because the 7x7 call design, with a greater number of calls, requires an 8 week period of performance, rather than a 4-6 week period.
+It is problematic to attempt to estimate what the number of responses would have been if the data collection ended after 4-6 weeks.

 OMB Question: What is Gallup's conclusion about why response rates were only at 35 percent despite the additional efforts?

-State Response: We believe that the additional time and change to the design allowed us to reach the 35 percent response rate.
-Had we not done so, Gallup concluded that the response would actually have been lower than the estimated 30-35 percent.
-Gallup conducted a Non-Response Analysis as required by OMB.
-State/CA provided that report to OMB.
-The findings suggest that there was no indication of significant non-response bias, i.e., non-respondents during the primary survey did not have substantively different behavior or responses than respondents.
+State Response: As stated above, we believe that only the additional time and change to the design allowed us to reach the 35 percent response rate. .
+The Non-Response Analysis, which has been provided to OMB, did not yield conclusive findings concerning the rate of response.
+35% is actually high for surveys such as this.
+The findings do suggest that there was no indication of significant non-response bias, i.e., non-respondents during the primary survey did not have substantively different behavior or responses than respondents.

 OMB Question: Did Gallup have to "restrict data collection in the low-density stratum" as it suggested it might if "incidence is low?"
 If so, how did this impact the representativeness of the results?

-State Response: A restriction on the collection in the low density stratum was not necessary, as the overall incidence in that stratum was higher than expected – even for geographic areas not near land border crossings.
+State Response: No. A restriction on the collection in the low density stratum was not necessary, as the overall incidence in that stratum was higher than expected – even for geographic areas not near land border crossings.
 While incidence was clearly higher in the pre-defined high density strata, the incidence in the low density areas did not fall below minimum thresholds that would have led to a restriction in those areas.

 OMB Questions a-f: Please provide to OMB the confidence intervals around the estimates provided in the Gallup report.

 a.
 What is the current status of the non-response bias analysis study?

-b.
-How successful was the incentive in obtaining participation?
+b How successful was the incentive in obtaining participation?

 c.
 What does the study indicate about bias?
 OMB would like a copy of the report.